winterscar/skullery/README.md

 - Unit swapping on-the-fly
 - Ingredient alternatives suggestions

-## Getting Started

-1. Start the application: `lein run`
-2. Go to [localhost:8080](http://localhost:8080/) to see: `Hello World!`
-3. Read your app's source code at src/skullery/service.clj.
-Explore the docs of functions that define routes and responses.
-4. Run your app's tests with `lein test`.
-Read the tests at test/skullery/service_test.clj.
-5. Learn more!
-See the [Links section below](#links).

 Other useful features:

 - Measure time of each step to calculate recipe total time
 - Sub-recipes
+- What can I make with these ingredients?

+## Getting Started

+1. Start the application: `lein run`
+2. Go to [localhost:8888/ide](http://localhost:8888/ide) to see the graphql ide
+4. Run tests with `lein test`.
+Read the tests at test/skullery/*_test.clj.

 ## Configuration